aakashbhardwaj619/aakashbhardwaj619.github.io/_posts/2020-06-09-GitHub-Actions-Multi-Deployment.md

 Bash Deployment Script
 ----------------------

 The below bash script traverses each of the site collections added in the `sites` array and deploys the app package to its site collection app catalog using the [o365 spo app add](https://pnp.github.io/office365-cli/cmd/spo/app/app-add/) command.
 It also checks the app info to see if the app needs to be installed or upgraded using the [o365 spo app upgrade](https://pnp.github.io/office365-cli/cmd/spo/app/app-upgrade/) and [o365 apo app install](https://pnp.github.io/office365-cli/cmd/spo/app/app-install/) commands.
-Lastly it sends a completion email, using the [o365 spo mail send](https://pnp.github.io/office365-cli/cmd/spo/mail/mail-send/) command, once the deployment is completed.
+Lastly, it sends a completion email, using the [o365 spo mail send](https://pnp.github.io/office365-cli/cmd/spo/mail/mail-send/) command, once the deployment is completed.

 > Similar script can also be written using PowerShell when using windows runner